opengauss-mirror/docs/content/en/docs/Developerguide/insert.md

     Specifies an expression or a value to assign to the corresponding column.

+    1. If the database compatibility level is B, column names can be referenced in expressions following VALUES.
+The calculation rules of expressions following VALUES and ON DUPLICATE KEY UPDATE are as follows:
+    - (1) Expressions are calculated based on the column writing sequence of SQL statements.
+    - (2) When the referenced column is not calculated or is being calculated (referencing itself):
+        - If the default value of the referenced column is a constant or an old tuple exists, the default value or old tuple value is used for the calculation of the current expression.
+        - If the default value of the referenced column is not a constant (such as a method or expression) and no old tuple value exists, null is used for calculation of the current expression.
+    - (3) If the referenced column has been calculated, the value of the current record of the field is used for the calculation of the current expression.

+    Other databases have the same performance as databases of other compatibility levels.

+    2. The syntax of other database compatibility levels is described as follows:

     -   In the  **INSERT ON DUPLICATE KEY UPDATE**  statement, expression can be  **VALUES\(**_column\_name_**\)**  or  **EXCLUDED.**_column\_name_, indicating that the value of  **column\_name**  corresponding to the conflict row is referenced.
 Note that  **VALUES\(**_column\_name_**\)**  cannot be nested in an expression \(for example,  **VALUES\(**_column\_name_**\)+1**\).  **EXCLUDED**  is not subject to this restriction.

     -   If single-quotation marks are inserted in a column, the single-quotation marks need to be used for escape.